VedantParanjape/esp-wifi-logger/README.md

   * `Example Connection Configuration` *Set WiFi SSID and password*
   * `Component config`
   * `WiFi Logger configuration`
-    * `Network Protocol (TCP/UDP)` - Set network protocol to be used
+    * `Network Protocol (TCP/UDP/WEBSOCKET)` - Set network protocol to be used
+      * `UDP/TCP Network Protocol`
         * `Server IP Address` - Set the IP Address of the server which will receive log messages sent by ESP32
         * `Port` - Set the Port of the server
+      * `WEBSOCKET Network Protocol`
+        * `Websocket Server URI` - Sets the URI of Websocket server, where logs are to be sent

 *IP Address of the server can be found out by running `ifconfig` on a linux machine*